 We comply with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
 Net income (loss) per share is computed by dividing net income (loss) applicable to common stockholders by the weighted average number of shares of common stock outstanding for the period.
 We have not considered the effect of the warrants sold in the Initial Public Offering and Private Placement to purchase an aggregate of 23,285,000 shares of Class A common stock in the calculation of diluted earnings per share, since their inclusion would be anti-dilutive under the treasury stock method.
 As a result, diluted earnings per share is the same as basic earnings per share for the period.
 Our condensed statement of operations includes a presentation of income (loss) per share for common stock subject to redemption in a manner similar to the two-class method of income (loss) per share.
-Net income (loss) per share, basic and diluted for Class A common stock is calculated by dividing the interest income (loss) per share, basic and diluted for Class A common stock outstanding since the initial issuance.
+Net income (loss) per share, basic and diluted for Class A common stock is calculated by dividing the interest income earned on the Trust Account, net of applicable taxes, by the weighted average number of shares of Class A common stock outstanding since the initial issuance.
+Net income (loss) per share, basic and diluted for Class A common stock outstanding since the initial issuance.
 Net income (loss) per share, basic and class A common stock outstanding since the initial issuance.
 Net income (loss) per share, basic and class A common stock outstanding since the initial issuance.
-Net income (loss) per share, basic of Class A common stock outstanding since the initial issuance.
-Net income (loss) per share, basic and class A common stock outstanding since the initial issuance.
-Net income (loss) per share, basic and class A common stock outstanding since the initial issuance.
-Net income (loss) per share, basic and class A common stock outstanding since the initial issuance.
-Net income (loss) per share, basic and class A common stock outstanding since the initial issuance is a share are period.
+Net income (loss) per share, basic and class A common stock solution of the verage number of shares of Class B common stock, by the weighted average number of shares of Class B common stock, by the weighted average number of shares of Class B common stock outstanding for the period.